 £21.00 £25.00 £26.00 £27.00 £28.00 £29.00.
 Getting in is straightforward – getting out can be variable: I’ve done it in a couple of minutes, but on one occasion I queued for nearly an hour.
 Much depends on how close to the exit you can park.

 If you get the message “Sorry This Car Park Is Full” when trying to book online for Car Park 1, it just means that the spaces they’ve allocated for pre-booking have been used up.
-Apparently there are still spaces available on the day, but I’ve read that these cost even more than the above.
-Let me know in any latest prices in the comments below.
+Apparently there are still spaces available on the day, but these cost even more than the above.

 Note: if your event is at the ‘Indigo’, commenters below say that Car Park 1 is much cheaper (yes, it’s the same car park).
 Go figure.

 However, Car Park 1 is the most expensive car park, so if you can’t book that in advance, or don’t want to do so, obviously you should try the cheaper non-bookable car parks first when you get there.
 But you might want to forget pre-booking and just try them anyway – it depends on how much the saving means to you.
 Because it can be a big saving.